-The HUB at La Plata seeks to address the varying elements business-people, residents and taxpayers say they want in their communities today.
+The HUB at La Plata, a mixed-use development, will seek to address the varying elements business-people, residents and taxpayers say they want in their communities today.

 - a place for people of all ages;